-The PTRIG function returns the status of 0 if the trigger button of the designated paddle is pressed.
+The PTRIG function returns a status of $\emptyset$ if the trigger button of the designated paddle is pressed.
 Otherwise, it returns a value of 1.
-The aexp must be a number between 0 and 7 as it designates the paddle.
+The aexp must be a number between $\emptyset$ and 7 as it designates the paddle. -78-- 6.4.5 STICK

-6.4.5 STICK